bqworks/accordion-slider-lite/readme.txt

 3. The preview window in the admin area.

 == Changelog ==

+= 1.4 =
+* fix compatibility with Gutenberg
+* fix widget parent constructor call
+* display a warning if the image size is smaller than the slide size
+* other fixes and improvements

 = 1.3 =
 * fixed missing arrows in admin sidebar panels